 This is one of a few abstract sculptures in the collection by an unknown artist with the initials "CCC".
 This particular piece is comprised of two parts, each containing a brass post and hole feature that align with the other to hold the piece together.
 The lower piece keeps much of the original shape of the material with varying gouge marks around the sides and back.
 The larger top piece displays more thorough manipulation, with planes of gouge marks in various directions and three voids, two circular and one slot-shaped, that reveal open space on the backside of the sculpture.

-This pair of bookends has a deceiving quality as its cast iron (and thus weighty) fabrication is disguised by fauna inspired embellishments.
+This pair of bookends has a deceiving quality as its cast iron (and thus weighty) fabrication is disguised by flora inspired embellishments.
 The pieces maintain their dark slate color with silver coloring worn onto the edges of the embellishments.
 The design rests on a low-profile "L" shape.
 There is discreet foam matting on the bottom side to protect against placement damage.

 Ilus W. Davis served as the mayor of Kansas City from 1963 to 1971.
 He was one of the first students to attend the city's university, which would later become the University of Missouri-Kansas City, and later got his law degree from the University of Missouri in Columbia.
 Some of his major contributions as mayor included the building of the Kansas City International Airport and the initial construction for the Truman Sports Complex.
 After the assassination of Martin Luther King Jr.